 Q: What are the health care responsibilities of volunteers?

-Q: Is room and board provided for volunteers?
+Q: Are room and board provided for volunteers?
 Is there any fee to volunteer?

 A: Yes, meals and housing are provided for the duration of your volunteer commitment.
-There is no fee for volunteering but volunteers do have to cover background checking fees, travel costs, etc.
+There is no fee for volunteering but volunteers do have to cover background check fees, travel costs, etc.